Isaac1989/sparkify-Redshift-ETL/README.md

 ## HOW TO RUN THE SCRIPTS
 1. Launch a redshift cluster on AWS
-2. fill out `dwh.cfg` your datbase credentials
+2. Fill out `dwh.cfg` your datbase credentials
 3. Run create_table in the python shell e.g ```python python create_tables.py```
 4. Run `etl.py` like so `python etl.py`.
 5. Check your AWS Redshift for loaded data.
 You should be able to query it in the editor on AWS redshift cluster.